Turek/codeigniter-base/README.md

 My custom Codeigniter base with PHPMailer, Error reporting via e-mails and a little tweaked Template engine.

+## .htaccess file

+Main site setup happens here.
+Rename .htaccess.sample to .htaccess.
+It is added to .gitignore not to override it after pushing to server.
+Configure ENVIRONMENT, SITE_NAME (used for error reporting to identify the site) and DATABASE details here.
+And thats it!
+You don't have to change any other configs.

 ## Error reporting

 A helper for reporting errors while they happen to specified e-mail address.